Topsail Island

 It includes the communities of North Topsail Beach, Surf City, and Topsail Beach.
-Along with its thick maritime forests, Topsail Island is also a sanctuary for sea turtles and is known for its beautiful beaches.
+Along with its thick maritime forests, Topsail Island is also a sanctuary for sea turtles and is known for its beaches.
 The island lies in Onslow County in the north and in Pender County in the south.
 There are only two ways on and off the island: a high-rise bridge in Surf City and a high-rise bridge in North Topsail Beach.
-It is also known for its varieties of Coral and fossils and supports team-seas.
+It is also known for its varieties of coral and fossils.

 Name origin

 Topsail Island's name is claimed to have derived from its historical use by pirates: according to popular belief, pirates would lie in wait in the channel between the island and the mainland, hoping to capture passing merchant vessels.
 As word spread about this tactic, mariners supposedly began referring to "Topsail Island" as a pirate vessel's topsail was often the only visible indicator of a planned ambush.